Use the system_health Session

 The system_health session is an Extended Events session that is included by default with SQL Server.
 This session starts automatically when the SQL Server Database Engine starts, and runs without any noticeable performance effects.
 The session collects system data that you can use to help troubleshoot performance issues in the Database Engine.

-We recommend that you do not stop, alter, or delete the system health session.
+We recommend that you do not stop, alter, or delete the system_health session.
+Any changes made to the system_health session settings may be overwritten by a future product update.

 The session collects information that includes the following: